daewoon865/Expense-Reimbursement-Project/README.md

 # Expense-Reimbursement-Project
-This project simulates an expense reimbursement system for businesses to manage employees
+This project simulates an expense reimbursement system for businesses to support employees

 ## Configuration:
 In order to run the app, make the following changes in the docker-compose.yml: